 A single level of credibility shall be determined over the entire exposure period, rather than for each duration within the exposure period.
 This overall level of credibility will be used to:

 ii.
-Determine the grading period (based on the credibility percentage shown in column (1) in the applicable table in Section 9.C.6.iii) for grading company experience mortality rates into the applicable industry basic table.
+Determine the grading period (based on the credibility percentage shown in column (1) in the applicable table in Section 9.C.7.b.iii) for grading company experience mortality rates into the applicable industry basic table.

-5. Prescribed Mortality Margins
+6. Prescribed Mortality Margins